eed3si9n/herding-cats/docs/08/d.md

 I think people are still discovering new ways of harnessing its power.

 Rúnar ([@runarorama][@runarorama]) has been a proponent of using `Free` in Scala.
-His talk we've covered on day 6, [Dead-Simple Dependency Injection][dsdi], uses `Free` to implement a mini language to implement key-value store.
+His talk that we covered on day 6, [Dead-Simple Dependency Injection][dsdi], uses `Free` to implement a mini language to implement a key-value store.
 The same year, Rúnar also gave a talk at Scala Days 2012 called [Stackless Scala With Free Monads][ssfmvid].
-I recommend watching the talk before reading the paper, but it's easier to quote the paper version [Stackless Scala With Free Monads][ssfmpaper].
+I recommend watching the talk before reading the paper, but it's easier to quote the paper version, [Stackless Scala With Free Monads][ssfmpaper].

-Rúnar starts out with a code that uses an implementation of `State` monad to zip a list with index.
+Rúnar starts out with code that uses an implementation of the `State` monad to zip a list with its indices.
 It blows the stack when the list is larger than the stack limit.
-Then he introduces tranpoline, which is a single loop that drives the entire program.
+Then he introduces trampoline, which is a single loop that drives the entire program.

 ```scala
 sealed trait Trampoline [+ A] {